Caroline Henry's role includes:

-- Present his budget to the Police and Crime Panel (PCP) for scrutiny.
+- Present her budget to the Police and Crime Panel (PCP) for scrutiny.
 The PCP has the authority to veto the proposed amount local people will pay towards policing (otherwise known as the precept).

 - Take into account national policing challenges, such as Counter Terrorism and cross-border policing, set out in a new 'Strategic Policing Requirement'.

 - She must publish an Annual Report to show the results of her work.

 - Cooperate with partners to ensure an efficient and effective Criminal Justice system.

 - Ensure the Police force is value for money.